miguel-salv/FSA-Website/README.md

     - Click "Create Credentials" and select "API Key"
     - Copy the generated API key
     - (Optional) Restrict the API key to only the Calendar API for security

-2. Important security notes:
-    - Never commit the `.env` file to version control
-    - Keep your private key secure
-    - The `.env` file should remain in the root directory

-## Troubleshooting

-If you encounter any issues:

-1. Check the browser's developer console for error messages
-2. If all else fails, contact miguelsalvacion42@gmail.com for technical support